 Are there safety concerns?

-Citicoline seems to be safe when taken short-term.
+when taken by mouth short-term (up to 90 days).
 The safety of long-term use is not known.
 Most people who take citicoline don't experience problematic side effects.
-But some people can have side effects such as insomnia
+But some people can have side effects such as trouble sleeping (insomnia

 , low or high blood pressure

 , chest pains, and others.